Hauran Druze Rebellion: Rebellion

 Sami Pasha al-Farouqi's troops used in the Druze rebellion near Daraa railway station.

-The rebellion in Hauran erupted in May 1909, when a business dispute between Druze chief Yahia bey Atrash in the village of Busra al-Harir escalated into a clash of arms between the Druze and Ottoman-backed local villagers.
-A year of truce attempts followed, but failed to achieve any stability in the area and prompting an Ottoman response.
+The rebellion in Hauran erupted in May 1909, when a business dispute involving Druze chief Yahia bey Atrash in the village of Busra al-Harir escalated into a clash of arms between the Druze and Ottoman-backed local villagers.
+A year of truce attempts followed, but failed to achieve stability in the area, prompting an Ottoman military response.

-Sami Pasha al-Farouqi arrived in Damascus in August 1910, leading an Ottoman expeditionary force of some 35 battalions, and began advancing on Druze positions on 18 or 19 September. the first battle took place on 1–2 October, where the Druze were compelled to retreat.
-A second battle was fought on 12 October, where the government won another victory.
-By 8 November, the rebellion had disintegrated.
+Sami Pasha al-Farouqi arrived in Damascus in August 1910, leading an Ottoman expeditionary force of some 35 battalions, and began advancing on Druze positions on 18 or 19 September.
+The first major battle took place on 1–2 October, where the Druze were compelled to retreat.
+A second battle was fought on 12 October, where the government secured another victory.
+By 8 November, the organized rebellion had disintegrated.

-Sami Pasha al-Farouqi arrived in Damascus in August 1910, leading an Ottoman expeditionary force of some 35 battalions, Though the Druze recognized their inferiority against such a force, several clashes followed.
-Zuqan al-Atrash led a fierce battle against the Ottomans near al-Kafr, where he faced the forces of Sami Pasha al-Farouqi.
-After engaging Ottoman troops in two villages the Druze resistance collapsed.
+Though the Druze recognized they were outnumbered and outgunned, several fierce defensive clashes followed.
+Zuqan al-Atrash led a determined resistance against the Ottomans near al-Kafr, where he faced the main column of Sami Pasha al-Farouqi's forces.
+After engaging Ottoman troops in consecutive villages, the defensive line collapsed.

-Sami Pasha used military force and trickery and succeeded in occupying the whole Jabal el-Druze.
-The rebellion ended with massive casualties among the Druze inhabitants of the Hauran, reaching as much as 10% of the population.
-The number of killed is put at 2,000 with a similar number of wounded and hundreds of imprisoned, taken into custody in Damascus and Acre.
+Sami Pasha used tactical force and local diplomatic maneuvers to occupy the entirety of Jabal el-Druze.
+The rebellion concluded with massive casualties among the Druze inhabitants of the Hauran, reaching roughly 10% of the population.
+The number of killed is put at 2,000, with a similar number wounded and hundreds imprisoned in Damascus and Acre.
 This led to significant depopulation of entire areas within the region.
-Zuqan, the leader of the revolt, was captured and later executed in 1911 (some sources place his execution in 1910).
+Zuqan, the primary leader of the revolt, was captured and subsequently executed in Damascus in March 1911.